alexcoady/alexcoady.github.io/_posts/2015-03-15-stink-redesign.markdown

 ---
 [Stink](http://stink.co) are the film-arm of Stinkdigital; the redesign of their site had been an ongoing internal project for a year or so.

-The previous site was made from 5 totally independent websites that looked similar.
-The new website had to merge all these sites into one larger global site that represented all the different regions.
+The previous site was made from 5 independent websites that shared a similar look and feel.
+The new website had to merge all these sites into one larger global site that represented all the different regions, and become the international home of Stink.

 ### The tech side